TranNhatTan14/Obsidian/content/Zettelkasten/Machine Learning Specialization.md

 **Gradient descent**

 - Find value of weight and bias to minimiize the cost function
 - Choose the starting point
 - There are more than one possible minimum
 - Like down in the hill

-- [ ] Learnng math for calculate gradient descent

-- [ ] Implement linear from scratch

 - Learning rate
 - Implement gradient descent
 - Optimize a regression model using gradient descent

 ### Week 2: Regression with multiple input variables